BY: Ayomide Arowobusoye

-“Also, victims are always bothered about their situation and this often affect their concentration in life.
+“Also, victims are always bothered about their situation and this often affects their concentration in life.

 They also experience sleepless nights.
 They stay awake in order to avoid wetting themselves again and this, if not well taken care of may lead to ‘self-induced/induced insomnia.’

-All these are what I experienced and it made me understand that the effects of enuresis goes beyond the physical reproach of carrying wet bed/mats all around and washing of messed-up clothes”.
+All these are what I experienced and it made me understand that the effects of enuresis go beyond the physical reproach of carrying wet bed/mats all around and washing of messed-up clothes”.

 What to do?

-But finally, the medical research I did helped me to take intelligent and more accurate/appropriate steps such as avoiding certain food that could trigger enuresis such as carbonated drinks amongst others”.
+But finally, the medical research I did help me to take intelligent and more accurate/appropriate steps such as avoiding certain food that could trigger enuresis such as carbonated drinks amongst others”.

 Her traumatic bedwetting experiences inspired her book Enuresis: A distressful disorder and foundation, and Enuresis Support Foundation